 LMA hematologists/oncologists combat cancer with the most up-to-date chemotherapy treatments provided here in our community.
-Working together with our partners, 21st Century Oncology, our team all work within the Lourdes Cancer Program to deliver the latest medical oncology services in a comfortable and convenient setting for patients.
+Our team all work within the Lourdes Cancer Program to deliver the latest medical oncology services in a comfortable and convenient setting for patients.

 LMA Hematology/Oncology prioritize both the patient experience and selection of the most efficacious, state-of-the-science therapy currently available for each individual.
 They scrupulously follow best practices in drug administration and in supportive care for every person waging the fight against cancer – all the time working in collaboration with their colleagues in surgery and radiation oncology.
 A vital part of the team is the program’s oncology nurse navigator, who assists patients and families throughout the process of care.

 Lourdes oncologists follow evidence-based guidelines of care, including those set forth by the NCCN (National Comprehensive Cancer Network) and directed by our accreditation with the Commission on Cancer (CoC).These include: